joelio/java-gitlab-deploy-poc/tests/README.md

 ## Overview

 This directory contains a comprehensive testing framework for the GitLab CI/CD pipeline blueprint.
-Our testing philosophy is built on a fundamental principle:
+Our testing philosophy emphasizes consistency and reliability.

-> "The files we want to ship are the files under test, with no divergence from that end state."

-This means we use the exact same CI files in both production and testing environments, ensuring complete consistency between what we test and what users receive.
+We use the exact same CI files in both production and testing environments, ensuring complete consistency between what we test and what users receive.

 ## Prerequisites